katherine kerr of the Hermitage, her site

 We heard no more of takeovers...However, at Canterbury Faire itself, the following notice was found tacked up in a number of areas:

-The Lochac Banking Inquisition, newly convened & shortly to report to the Exchequer, wishes all law-abiding Traders to know that the banco di Don Julio has been implicated in conducting Banking Activities unregistered by the Inquisition, & has been vouching for the good character of Dubious Persons, Foreigners, dishonourable Vagabonds, landless Barons, & others Disapproved of by the said Inquisition.
+The Lochac Banking Inquisition, newly convened & shortly to report to the Exchequer, wishes all law-abiding Traders to know that the Banco di Don Julio has been implicated in conducting Banking Activities unregistered by the Inquisition, & has been vouching for the good character of Dubious Persons, Foreigners, dishonourable Vagabonds, landless Barons, & others Disapproved of by the said Inquisition.

 Gentles with Information pertaining to this Investigation are requested to report it promptly to the Exchequer or one of his Agents at the Faire.